- 2336 15th Avenue South, Seattle, WA, USA

 Also known as the Turner-Koepf House / Jefferson Park Ladies’ Improvement Club

 About the Property:

-The Garden House is also known as the Turner-Koepf House, and it served the Jefferson Park Ladies’ Improvement Club and Washington State Federation of Garden Clubs for decades.
+The Garden House, originally known as the Turner-Koepf House, served the Jefferson Park Ladies’ Improvement Club and Washington State Federation of Garden Clubs for decades.
 It is listed in the National Register of Historic Places and is a City of Seattle landmark.